 Our Sunday School classes meet Sunday mornings at 9:15 am.
 We have classes for adults, youth, and children, with the purpose to help participants grow and mature as disciples of Jesus Christ.

-The Winter Quarter begins on Sunday, December 3.
+The Spring Quarter begins on Sunday, March 4.

 Children & Youth Sunday School